top of page

 ----- Swimming at the Beach + Kayaking & Paddle Boarding

-We'll also have some downtime at the beach (just outside our door) and exploring the small island.
+We'll also have some downtime at the beach and exploring the small island.
 But of course, we could also incorporate some learning experiences there too. :)

 ----- Ocean Currents & Drifters for GPS Tracking